algolabra-hy/algolabra-hy.github.io/_pages/en/topics.md

 ---
 layout: page
 permalink: /topics-en
-title: Topic suggestions for the project
+title: Topic Suggestions for the Project
 title_long: Topics
 lang: en # fi or en
 ref: topics # same as the markdown filename do not change